 Additional concerts will be held Sept.
 30 and Oct.
 28.

-Thursday will bring the third of four summer street parties, the last one
+Thursday will bring the third of four summer street parties, the last one on a Thursday night.

 With a theme of "California Dreamin,' " it will include a display of hot rods and classic cars, and also feature booths, bands, wine and beer gardens, and activities for kids, including a 100-foot Super Slide and free-fall Frog Hopper ride.

 The final street party will be held on Saturday, Sept.
 17, celebrating "Art, Wine and Specialty Brew."

 Contact Eric Kurhi at 510-293-2473.
 Follow him at Twitter.com/erickurhi.

 WHAT: "California Dreamin' " Street Party

 WHEN: 5:30-8:30 p.m.

 WHERE: B Street from Foothill Boulevard to City Hall Plaza, downtown Hayward